Jon Gould: Sexuality and relationship with Andy Warhol

-Gould prioritized his work over Warhol and frequently took extended business trips to California for a month at a time.
-In an attempt to keep Gould near, Warhol gave him the cover story on Shirley MacLaine in the March 1985 issue of Interview magazine.
-Gould also had his portrait painted by Warhol's collaborator Jean-Michel Basquiat in 1985.
-In March 1985, Gould purchased the former home of actress Joan Hackett in Beverly Hills and did not give Warhol a key to his house.
-Subsequently, Gould sold his apartment on the West Side of Manhattan and moved to California.
-He gradually distanced himself from Warhol, and the two were no longer on speaking terms by the end of 1985.
+In an effort to keep Gould close, Warhol gave him the cover story on Shirley MacLaine in the March 1985 issue of Interview.
+That year, Gould was also the subject of a portrait by Warhol's collaborator Jean-Michel Basquiat.
+By March 1985, however, Gould had purchased a home in Beverly Hills formerly owned by Joan Hackett and did not give Warhol a key.
+He soon sold his Manhattan apartment and relocated to California, gradually distancing himself.
+During a visit to New York over Labor Day weekend in September 1985, Gould remarked to a friend that it was the first time he was not staying with Warhol—effectively signaling the end of their relationship.
+Warhol later noted in his diary in December 1985 that they were no longer on speaking terms.